nwaniek/tinysql/README.rst

 .. code-block:: python

     from typing import NamedTuple
-    from tinysql import DatabaseContext, Equals, Or, In, select, db_table
+    from tinysql import setup_db, Equals, Or, In, select, db_table

     # this is an example class that is derived from NamedTuple and mapped to the
     # database.
 It contains spiking data from neural recordings for a particular